-- Air openings on the top or front of the furnace and openings in closet doors or walls must never be restricted.
+- For proper and safe operation, this furnace requires unrestricted airflow for combustion and ventilation.
+Do not block or obstruct air openings on the furnace, air openings around the furnace area or the spacings around the furnace. - Air openings on the top or front of the furnace and openings in closet doors or walls must never be restricted.
 If the furnace is operated without adequate air for combustion, the flame roll-out switch will open, turning off the gas supply to the burners.
 This indicates that a serious problem with the burners has occurred and must be corrected immediately.
 Only a licensed HVAC technician can reset this switch. - Your furnace and its venting system should be inspected annually by a licensed HVAC technician.
 The filter should be inspected at least once a month.
-See also the Maintenance Instructions on pages 6 - 7. - Before you remodel a room near the furnace, consult with a local code official or the National Fuel Gas Code to make sure you will be in compliance with supplying adequate air for combustion.
+See the Maintenance Information on page 6. - Before you remodel a room near the furnace, consult with a local code official or the National Fuel Gas Code to make sure you will be in compliance with supplying adequate air for combustion.
 By erecting new walls, it is sometimes possible to inadvertently restrict the furnace's air supply.
 You can find more information about supplying combustion air in the NFGC, which is available at many libraries.